Code-Institute-Submissions/Laurenbrown-code-Project1/README.md

 - This site was deployed using github pages. please find a live link the webisite below.

 ## Credits
-- As i mentioned previously in this file i have taken some style ideas from the Love Running project i completed before building this website.
+- As I mentioned previously in this file the style of some of my section throughout my project have been inspired by the Love Running project:- https://code-institute-org.github.io/love-running-2.0/index.html

+- When i found myself stuck on the order of the code for the form on the sing up page I followed the advice found here:- https://www.w3schools.com/css/css_form.asp

-- The icons used in the footer of the website and on the Contact Us page can be found on the font awesom website https://fontawesome.com/
+- The icons I have used in the footer of the website and on the Contact Us page can be found on the font awesom website:- https://fontawesome.com/

-- The image i used for hero image was found on https://unsplash.com/
+- The images I have used thoughout the website were found here:- https://unsplash.com/